smarwany/U.S.-Childcare-Cost-Analysis-2007-2018-/README.md

 # U.S. Childcare Cost Analysis (2007–2018)

 ## Overview

-This project analyzes trends in U.S. childcare costs across all 50 states from 2007 to 2018.
-The focus is on weekly full-time median prices for both family-based childcare and center-based childcare across infants, toddlers, and preschool-aged children.
+This project analyzes long-term trends in U.S. childcare costs across all 50 states from 2007 to 2018 using weekly full-time median price data.

-The goal of this analysis is to identify long-term cost trends, compare state-level variation, and evaluate how childcare prices have changed over time.
+The analysis evaluates:

+- Cost growth over time
+- Geographic cost disparities
+- Age-based pricing differences
+- State-level affordability trends

+Given that childcare represents a major household expense, understanding these cost dynamics provides insight into economic strain on families and regional inequality in access to care.

 ---